Skip to main content

 Subject unit address is used and not the project’s name.
 The project name will not be provided in the LPA, Loan Quality Advisor or Loan Selling Advisor messages.

-Sellers are required to contact Freddie Mac at [email protected] if they become aware of any information that could impact or is inconsistent with a project’s PAR findings (including the Not Eligible status).
-See Guide Section 5701.10(d)(vi).
+Sellers and Sellers’ related third parties are required to contact Freddie Mac at [email protected] if they become aware of any information that could impact or is inconsistent with a project’s PAR findings (including the Not Eligible status).
+See Guide Section 5701.10(d)(ii).

 These FAQs are not a replacement or substitute for the requirements in the Freddie Mac Single-Family Seller/Servicer Guide or other Seller/ Servicer Purchase Documents